dielomawsome/TechEd/CAP/CreateFioriElementsUI.md

 };
 ```

-In your browser, reload the page of the SAP Fiori elements app.
+In your browser, your Fiori Elements app will reload and reflect these changes.

 It now shows our work list with the columns ``Priority`` and ``Impact`` with color and an icon, depending on the amount in Impact.